Divak14/FTCEncoder/README.md

 ## Introduction

-This Jupyter Notebook presents computational implementation of the *FTC-Encoder*: A convolutional autoencoder deep learning framework for probabilistic characterization of the ground freeze-thaw (FT) dynamics to enhance our understanding of permafrost response to global warming and shifts in the high-latitude carbon cycle, using Soil Moisture Active Passive (SMAP) satellite brightness temperatures (TB) observations at L-band.
+This Jupyter Notebook presents the computational implementation of the *FTC-Encoder*: A convolutional autoencoder deep learning framework for probabilistic characterization of the ground freeze-thaw (FT) dynamics to enhance our understanding of permafrost response to global warming and shifts in the high-latitude carbon cycle, using Soil Moisture Active Passive (SMAP) satellite brightness temperatures (TB) observations at L-band.
 While the results are presented for SMAP data, the framework can be generalized to other low-frequency passive microwave observations with negligible atmospheric attenuation.

 The proposed method recasts the FT-cycle passive microwave retrieval as an anomaly detection problem in which the peak winter (summer) represents the normal (anomaly) segments of the TB time series.
 This approach relies on (i) a supervised convolutional autoencoder architecture that incorporates the temporal information of the TB time series; (ii) produces a probability measure representing the state of the surface FT cycle, and (iii) only needs labels for frozen (peak winter) and thawed (peak summer) segments of time series, which can be provided with minimum uncertainty and almost no reliance on sparse ground-based observations.